 Near Term Outlook.

-Which may eb very unlikely, if Donald Trump imposes tariffs on the UK, when he becomes President in January, or if the tariffs he imposes lead to a global economic downturn.
+Which may be very unlikely, if Donald Trump imposes tariffs on the UK, when he becomes President in January, or if the tariffs he imposes lead to a global economic downturn.
 That could make a very bad start to the year.

 Long Term Outlook.